henderjon/firehoser/README.md

 Omnilogger is an HTTP server that ingests log data from multiple sources to a common destination.
 Each worker (default 2) has a buffer in memory (default 64k).
-When a buffer is filled, it's writted to disk.
+When a buffer is filled, it's written to disk.
 Given the number of cores on the machine you're using, you'll need to play with the number and size of the workers.
 There is also a buffer (default 500) for incoming requests that feeds all four workers.